-Hornsby House curriculum aims to meet the needs of all pupils, including those who are more able, gifted and talented, and those with an Educational Health Care Plan.
-Curriculum planning considers the ability, aptitudes and needs of all pupils.
+Hornsby House curriculum aims to meet the needs of all pupils, including those who are more and most able, and those with an Educational Health Care Plan or PP. Curriculum planning considers the ability, aptitudes and needs of all pupils.

-See: Special Educational Needs Policy, Gifted, Talented and More Able Policy and Inclusion Policy
+See: Special Educational Needs Policy, More and Most Able Policy and Inclusion Policy